boubascript/yacma/README.md

 `npm run dev`

-The client site  will be running at [localhost:3000](localhost:3000).
+The server api will be running at [localhost:8080](http://localhost:8080).

 ## client aka frontend
 `cd client`

 `npm start`

-The server api will be running at [localhost:8080](localhost:8080).
+The client site  will be running at [localhost:3000](http://localhost:3000).

 Both frontend and backend will automatically reload whenever the relevant files for each are saved.

 ## Deploying

 `npm run deploy` in the folder of the service you want to deploy. (client is the default service)